RebeccaMooneyham/responsive-layout-flexbox/README.md

 # responsive-layout-flexbox
-Reworking the responsive layout site using flexbox
+Reworked the code for my previous responsive-layout repository using flexbox